MonzterDev/Learn-Roblox/docs/handbook/the-basics.md

 | `not` | Opposite | if not 1 == 2 | True |
 | `or` | Either | if 1 == 2 or 1 == 1 | True |
 | `and` | And | if 1 == 1 and 1 == 2 | False |

+## Iteration

+For loops!

+Show For of iPairs & Pairs